Vyral/nick-kellar-blog/_posts/2016-12-29-whats-happening-in-the-baltimore--carroll-county-markets.md

 ---
 layout: post
-title: 'What’s Happening in the Baltimore & Carroll County Market?'
+title: 'What’s Happening in the Baltimore & Carroll County Markets?'
 tags:
   - Market Update
 excerpt: How is our real estate market performing?
 Are we in a buyer’s or seller’s market?
 I’ll tell you everything you need to know today.